About the Remedial Measures Program

 If you fail any component, you will have to re-register, pay the program fee again and restart the program.
 This could result in a delay of eight months or more in reinstating your driver's licence.

-Please Note: Administrative Suspension Drivers only need to complete Education or Treatment Assessment.
+Please Note: Roadside Suspension Drivers only need to complete Education or Treatment Assessment.

 The assessment takes about one hour.
 Based on the results, participants will be referred to either the education or the treatment program.